Alan Dershowitz: Donald Trump

 Dershowitz has offered commentary on Trump's legal issues that has been polarizing among liberals and Democrats, as he has often been perceived as offering defenses of Trump's more controversial actions.
 He has maintained that his weighing in is apolitical, saying, "I am a liberal Democrat in politics, but a neutral civil libertarian when it comes to the Constitution."

 In January 2018, Dershowitz said that attacking Trump's mental fitness was a "very dangerous" line of attack and that there was "no case" that Trump committed obstruction of justice by firing former FBI Director James Comey.
 He called the indictment of Michael Flynn the strangest he had ever seen because Flynn lied about something that was not illegal, and claimed that "collusion" in reference to Russian meddling in the 2016 election is not a crime.
 But Dershowitz said that Trump's alleged disclosure of classified information to Russia is "the most serious charge ever made against a sitting president."
 His 2018 book The Case Against Impeaching Trump argues against impeachment.

 Dershowitz has received some criticism from liberals and praise from conservatives for his comments on these issues.
 He defended Supreme Court nominee Brett Kavanaugh against accusations by Julie Swetnick that Kavanaugh and Mark Judge were at a party where she was gang-raped.
 Dershowitz said on Fox News, "that affidavit is so deeply flawed and so open-ended that any good lawyer, any good defense attorney would be able to tear that apart in 30 seconds".
 He called on Swetnick's lawyer, Michael Avenatti, who was also representing Stormy Daniels, to withdraw the affidavit because of inconsistencies.

 Dershowitz and others recommended that Trump commute Sholom Rubashkin's sentence for bank fraud in the Agriprocessors case.

 In 2019, Dershowitz said he would "enthusiastically support Joe Biden" for president.

 In 2021, Dershowitz said that Trump's rally preceding the 2021 storming of the United States Capitol was "constitutionally protected" speech.
 He said it would be his "honor and privilege" to defend Trump in a trial.
 Trump reportedly considered him for his defense team.

 Academic and other disputes

+In 2012, Dershowitz published an editorial in The Jerusalem Post accusing Alice Walker of bigotry for refusing to have her novel The Color Purple published by an Israeli firm.

-In November 2025 Shmuley Boteach sued Dershowitz over comments Dershowitz had made regarding an alleged planned trip to Qatar by Boteach.
+In November 2025, Shmuley Boteach sued Dershowitz over comments Dershowitz made about an alleged planned trip to Qatar by Boteach.